 Supplementing even a portion of your home’s power with solar energy has a positive environmental impact.
 You’ll also see a decrease in your utility bills each month.
 So, you’re literally rewarded for having an energy-efficient home.

-You want money saving and fight climate change but you’re not in the position to go solar?
+You want money savingand fight climate change but you’re not in the position to go solar?
 No worries!
 Simply swapping out the lightbulbs in your home for energy-efficient ones is a great place to start.

 Energy-saving lightbulbs are affordable to purchase and simple to install.
 These use less than two-thirds of the energy that normal bulbs use.
 What’s more, energy-efficient bulbs last 10 times longer.
 It’s a win-win all around.
+Also, you can check the plans of Just Energy and switch to a better plan as per your energy consumption.

 3 Upgrade Your Windows